valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 kim has also made a tokenizer scenario/script you can use inside AID: https://play.aidungeon.io/main/scenarioView?publicId=6927d610-34b7-11eb-b8e1-c185d026672d

+It can not be understated what an important tool the tokenizer has been for WI enthusiasts.
+Thanks to it we have a fairly good idea why certain words work as poorly as they do and a legitimate information-based argument for why this is the case.
+If the document talks about word or character tokens, they were ran through the tokenizer colab or scenario alongside synonyms or longer compound words containing it.

 Any section of this document discussing tokenization has been verified with either of the above tools.